-On today’s date in 2000, a Canadian Forces aircraft flew to France to return an unidentified Canadian soldier, who died during the Battle of Vimy Ridge, back to Canada.
+On today’s date in 2000, a Canadian Forces aircraft flew to France to return to Canada an unidentified Canadian soldier that died during the Battle of Vimy Ridge.

-According to Veterans Affairs Canada, aboard the iconic flight was a Canadian Forces contingent consisting of a 45-person guard, a bearer party, and a chaplain.
+A Canadian Forces contingent consisting of a 45-person guard, a bearer party and a chaplain were aboard the iconic flight, according to Veterans Affairs Canada.
 The Veterans Affairs contingent contained veterans and civilians, including two Canadian children.

 Two days later, during a ceremony at the Canadian Memorial on Vimy Ridge, the Commonwealth War Graves Commission gave the remains of the Unknown Soldier to Canadian officials.
 The casket was transported to Parliament, where it was placed in the Hall of Honour in Centre Block to lay in state for three days while Canadians paid their respects.